pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

 * Network Virtual Terminal (NVT): It allows a user to log on to a remote host.
 * File Transfer Access and Management (FTAM): This application allows a user to access files in a remote host, retrieve files in a remote host, and manage or control files from a remote computer.
 * Mail Services: Provide email service.
 * Directory Services: This application provides distributed database sources and access for global information about various objects and services.

+## Data Flows in the OSI Model?

+When we transfer information from one device to another, it travels through 7 layers of OSI model.
+First data travels down through 7 layers from the sender's end and then climbs back 7 layers on the receiver's end.

+**Data flows through the OSI model in a step-by-step process:**

+* Application Layer: Applications create the data.
+* Presentation Layer: Data is formatted and encrypted.
+* Session Layer: Connections are established and managed.
+* Transport Layer: Data is broken into segments for reliable delivery.
+* Network Layer: Segments are packaged into packets and routed.
+* Data Link Layer: Packets are framed and sent to the next device.
+* Physical Layer: Frames are converted into bits and transmitted physically.